 This allows you to add a title and a block of text within the application form.
 It is useful to provide information or context to the applicant about a series of questions. - Score Only

-This allows you to include another application form into your current list of questions.
-It allows you to have standardised questions that you included on all forms.
+This allows you to include another application form in your current list of questions.
+It allows you to have standardised questions that you include on all forms.

 Use the form at the top of your application to add questions.
 You can then edit, remove and reorder the questions as needed using the controls on the right.